kyma-project/kyma/docs/backup/08-02-restore-backup.md

     >**NOTE**: Check out this [guide](https://velero.io/docs/v1.0.0/install-overview/) to correctly fill the parameters of this command corresponding to the cloud provider in use.

-2. Install the Kyma backup plugins:
+2. Install Kyma backup plugins:

     ```bash
     velero plugin add eu.gcr.io/kyma-project/backup-plugins:e7df9098